deanilvincent/Django-Basic-CRUD-with-RestFramework-and-Nested-Create-Update/README.md

 # Django CRUD with Nested Create & Update Repository
-A basic CRUD (Create, Read, Update & Delete) operations project repository that I compiled while I'm building my skills in Django Framework.
-I'm open to suggestions and improvements!
+A basic CRUD (Create, Read, Update & Delete) operations project repository with nested create and update entities.

 ## DIY (Do it yourself)
 ### Setup the project